-One Survivor Remembers is a free film, available for streaming exclusively on Teaching Tolerance.
+One Survivor Remembers is a free film, available for streaming exclusively on Learning for Justice.
 To view the full film, please login or create an account.

 Please note that this trailer (and full film) contains graphic footage of atrocities committed during the Holocaust.
 We recommend this content for sixth grade and higher.

-In cooperation with the United States Holocaust Memorial Museum and HBO, Teaching Tolerance is pleased to present the Oscar-winning documentary One Survivor Remembers online.
+In cooperation with the United States Holocaust Memorial Museum and HBO, Learning for Justice is pleased to present the Oscar-winning documentary One Survivor Remembers online.

 Accompanying online teacher resources encourage thoughtful classroom discussion about a historical topic that is particularly difficult to teach and comprehend.
 Gerda Weissmann Klein’s account of surviving the Holocaust reduces the distance of both time and geography, making the topic more accessible to students.
 It also places the responsibility of remembering not solely on the shoulders of one woman, but on us all.